© Bank of America Corporation. All rights reserved.

-Eric Gray, a private wealth advisor in Merrill Lynch’s Private Banking and Investment Group, encourages his clients to start teaching their children how to manage their money from the time they are in elementary school, combining an allowance with age-appropriate rewards and incentives for saving and spending responsibly.
+Eric Gray, a private wealth advisor at Merrill Private Wealth Management, encourages his clients to start teaching their children how to manage their money from the time they are in elementary school, combining an allowance with age-appropriate rewards and incentives for saving and spending responsibly.
 “Even small gifts should be accompanied by appropriate guidance and instruction,” he says.
 Diana Chambers, president of The Chambers Group with companies in Switzerland and the United States, is an advisor to wealthy families who believes one way parents can foster solid financial habits in their children is by framing money as a tool for achieving goals.

 “Ask them what they are saving for right now and what that goal is going to cost,” she suggests.
 “If they don’t have an answer, it may be a sign you’re too free with allowances and gifts.
 Parents need to create situations in which children have to use their innate creativity and resourcefulness.
 Each child needs a chance to develop his or her intrinsic motivation and relationship with money.
 This is true for all children and is especially true for kids with very successful parents.”